Rolf M. Zinkernagel

-Rolf Martin Zinkernagel (born 6 January 1944) is a professor of experimental immunology at the University of Zurich.
+Rolf Martin Zinkernagel AC (born 6 January 1944) is a professor of experimental immunology at the University of Zurich.
 Along with Peter C. Doherty, he shared the 1996 Nobel Prize in Physiology or Medicine for the discovery of how the immune system recognizes virus-infected cells.

 Education

 Zinkernagel received his MD degree from the University of Basel in 1970 and his PhD from the Australian National University in 1975.

 Career and research

 Zinkernagel is a member of the Cancer Research Institute Scientific Advisory Council, the American Academy of Arts and Sciences, The National Academy of Sciences, the American Philosophical Society, and The Academy of Cancer Immunology.
 Zinkernagel was elected as a Corresponding Fellow to the Australian Academy of Science also in 1996.

 Awards and honours

 Together with the Australian Peter C. Doherty he received the 1996 Nobel Prize in Physiology or Medicine for the discovery of how the immune system recognizes virus-infected cells.
 With this he became the 24th Swiss Nobel laureate.
 In 1999 he was awarded an honorary Companion of the Order of Australia (AC), Australia's highest civilian honour, for his scientific work with Doherty.

 Viruses infect host cells and reproduce inside them.
-Killer T-cells destroy those infected cells so that the viruses can't reproduce.
-Zinkernagel and Doherty discovered that, in order for killer T-cells to recognize infected cells, they had to recognize two molecules on the surface of the cell—not only the virus antigen, but also a molecule of the major histocompatibility complex (MHC).
-This recognition was done by a T-cell receptor on the surface of the T-cell.
-The MHC was previously identified as being responsible for the rejection of incompatible tissues during transplantation.
-Zinkernagel and Doherty discovered that the MHC was responsible for the body fighting meningitis viruses too.
+Killer T-cells destroy those infected cells so that the viruses cannot reproduce.
+Zinkernagel and Doherty discovered that for killer T-cells to recognize infected cells, they had to recognize two molecules on the surface of the cell—not only the virus antigen, but also a molecule of the major histocompatibility complex class I (MHC I).
+This dual recognition is mediated by the T-cell receptor.
+Although MHC molecules were first known for causing transplant rejection, Zinkernagel and Doherty demonstrated that MHC I–restricted recognition is also central to the immune control of viruses such as lymphocytic choriomeningitis virus, establishing a key principle of antiviral immunity.

 In addition to the Nobel Prize, he also won the Cloëtta Prize in 1981, the Cancer Research Institute William B. Coley Award in 1987, the Otto-Naegeli-Preis in 1988 and the Albert Lasker Medical Research Award in 1995.
 In 1994 he became a member of the German Academy of Sciences Leopoldina.
-Zinkernagel was elected a Foreign Member of the Royal Society (ForMeRS) in 1998.